lyteword/chspurgeon-tod/volume-1/psalm-9.md

 eighth:

-## "I will praise thee, O Lord, with my whole heart;
+I will praise thee, O Lord, with my whole heart;

 I will shew forth all thy marvellous works.